OguzPastirmaci/misc/ubuntu-cn-gpu.md

 override_netconfig_netmask=255.255.0.0
 ```

-So that the entire file looks like below:
+So that the content of the file looks like below:

 ```
 [default]